mozilla/configman/docs/typeconversion.rst

 ===============

 ``configman`` comes with an advanced set of type conversion utilities.
-This is necessary since config files don't allow rich python type to be expressed.
+This is necessary since config files don't allow rich python types to be expressed.
 The way this is done is by turning things into strings and turning strings into rich python objects by labelling what type conversion script to use.